fbaldux/Ising-Melting-dis/README.md

 4. In the meanwhile, it saves how many matrix elements are needed at each level n<N: in this way, all the Hamiltonians for smaller N can be loaded from the same file.

 - The program uses Numba to speed up calculations.
-- The data, row indices and column indices are saved to txt file.
+- The row indices and column indices are saved to a .txt file.

+---
+### buildDiagHam.py

+The program builds the diagonal part of the Hamiltonian for the partitions graph.
+It proceeds as follows:

+1. It generates all partitions of n w/ the accelerated ruleAsc algorithm
+2. It extracts a NxN grid of disordered on-site energies for the 2d model
+3. For each partition, it sums the disordered energies contained in the shape

+- The program uses Numba to speed up calculations.
+- The matrix elements are saved to a .txt file.

 ---